lchski/lucascherkewski.com/_newsletters/2019-08-18-102-geography-intentional-sound.md

 If it’s a quiet afternoon, the only cars may be some ways away, and any people walking along outside don’t project their presence far.

+These are powerful moments.
 You can _feel_ a silence like that.
 It stretches out—listening, there’s only a sense of expanding space.
 Straining the ears, the expanding emptiness of the air strikes you.
 The outside wakes up the inside, and I realize I’m standing alone with my thoughts.

 And then I or someone or something moves, intentionally or unintentionally sending out a ripple that disrupts this packet of silence, reconfiguring a quiet geography with some new wave.